objectiv/objectiv-analytics/bach/docs/source/open-model-hub/index.rst

 Modeling behavior of users and groups is enabled through configurable :doc:`Identity Resolution <./identity-resolution>`.

-See the :doc:`example notebooks <../example-notebooks/index>` to get started immediately, and install the model hub package directly from PyPI:
+See how to :doc:`get started in your notebook <../get-started-in-your-notebook>` and the :doc:`example notebooks <../example-notebooks/index>`, and install the model hub package directly from PyPI:

 .. code-block:: console